The Malfoy Connection:

 Assuming they were given any authentic choice in the matter.

-We have all been given to understand that some of Severus Snape’s biggest reasons might be traced back to something like Lucius Malfoy’s influence.
+We have all been given to understand that some of Severus Snape’s biggest reasons for signing on might be traced back to something like Lucius Malfoy’s influence.
 Or, at least I am sure his fellow Death Eaters may believe this to be so.

 They could be right.